Example of Dinosaurs: Staurikosaurus and Postosuchus

-The Early Triassic Period was roughly between 252 to 247 million years ago.
+The Early Triassic Period was roughly between 252 and 247 million years ago.

-The Middle Triassic Period was roughly between 247 to 237 million years ago.
+The Middle Triassic Period was roughly between 247 and 237 million years ago.

-The Late Triassic Period was roughly between 237 to 201 million years ago.
+The Late Triassic Period was roughly between 237 and 201 million years ago.

 The Triassic Period saw the rise of the dinosaurs, and they would dominate the planet for the next 185 million years.

 The Triassic Period started after the Permian–Triassic extinction event.
 This was the largest mass extinction event in the history of the planet.
-More than 90% of all living life on Earth, both on land and in the sea, went extinct.
+More than 90% of all living life, both on land and in the sea, went extinct.

 The Triassic Period ended with the Triassic–Jurassic extinction event.

 During the Triassic Period virtually all the planet’s land mass was concentrated into one area.
-This massive concentration of land was called the supercontinent Pangaea.
+This massive concentration of land is called the supercontinent Pangaea.